ttymck/pyalgotrade/doc/strategy.rst

     * Placing individual orders using any of the following methods:

-     * :meth:`pyalgotrade.strategy.BaseStrategy.marketOrder`
+     * :meth:`quantworks.strategy.BaseStrategy.marketOrder`
-     * :meth:`pyalgotrade.strategy.BaseStrategy.limitOrder`
+     * :meth:`quantworks.strategy.BaseStrategy.limitOrder`
-     * :meth:`pyalgotrade.strategy.BaseStrategy.stopOrder`
+     * :meth:`quantworks.strategy.BaseStrategy.stopOrder`
-     * :meth:`pyalgotrade.strategy.BaseStrategy.stopLimitOrder`
+     * :meth:`quantworks.strategy.BaseStrategy.stopLimitOrder`

     * Using a higher level interface that wrap a pair of entry/exit orders:

-     * :meth:`pyalgotrade.strategy.BaseStrategy.enterLong`
+     * :meth:`quantworks.strategy.BaseStrategy.enterLong`
-     * :meth:`pyalgotrade.strategy.BaseStrategy.enterShort`
+     * :meth:`quantworks.strategy.BaseStrategy.enterShort`
-     * :meth:`pyalgotrade.strategy.BaseStrategy.enterLongLimit`
+     * :meth:`quantworks.strategy.BaseStrategy.enterLongLimit`
-     * :meth:`pyalgotrade.strategy.BaseStrategy.enterShortLimit`
+     * :meth:`quantworks.strategy.BaseStrategy.enterShortLimit`

 Positions are higher level abstractions for placing orders.
 They are escentially a pair of entry-exit orders and provide easier tracking for returns and PnL than using individual orders.